biocore/qiime/doc/scripts/align_seqs.rst

 1. "..._aligned.fasta" - This is a FASTA file containing all aligned sequences.

-2. "..._failures.fasta - This is a FASTA file containing all sequences which did not meet all the criteria specified.
+2. "..._failures.fasta" - This is a FASTA file containing all sequences which did not meet all the criteria specified.
 (PyNAST only)

 3. "..._log.txt" - This is a log file containing information pertaining to the results obtained from a particular method (e.g. BLAST percent identity, etc.).